A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Conclusions

-However, this work represents a first step at modeling stochastically interacting systems under the action of an external force field.
-As future research perspectives, results of globally in time existence of the solution have to be considered.
-In particular, we expect results that depend on the shape of the external force field $\mathbf{F}[\mathbf{f}](t,u)$ and parameters of the system.
-Furthermore, we aim at extending Theorem \ref{th2} in the case of time-dependent parameters of the external force field, i.e. when the system of ordinary differential equation at the macroscopic level is nonautonomous.
-Finally, from an application view, more realistic scenarios may be considered, for example a spatio-temporal setting, including chemotactic motion of cells, as proposed in \cite{immuneProc}, or the introduction of different time scales for the therapy delivery.
-Moreover, optimal control problems may be associated to this kinetic framework, in order to find out best therapy strategies.
+However, this work represents a step at modeling stochastically interacting systems under the action of external force fields.
+As future research perspectives, results of the global in time existence of the solution have to be considered.
+In particular, we expect results that depend on the shape of the external force field $\mathbf{F}[\mathbf{f}](t,u)$ and the parameters of the system.
+Analogously, according to what was recently done in \cite{menale2023kinetic}, nonconservative binary interactions may be considered in order both to have a more realistic depiction of the phenomenon and to gain global in time results.
+Furthermore, we aim at extending Theorem \ref{th2} in the case of time-dependent parameters of the external force field, i.e. when the system of ordinary differential equations at the macroscopic level is nonautonomous. {The presence of a further nonconservative term could provide specific conditions for deriving a global in time theorem of existence and uniqueness of a positive solution.
+Roughly speaking, we expect that the action of one nonconservative term could be compensated by the action of the other one.} Finally, from an application view, more realistic scenarios may be considered, for example, a spatio-temporal setting, including the chemotactic motion of cells, as proposed in \cite{immuneProc}, or the introduction of different time scales for the therapy delivery.